Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 Genocide in Rwanda

 The Rwandan conflict (1992) was a result of internal conflict between the Hutus (cultivators) and Tutsis (herdsmen) in Rwanda.
-A clear case of genocide, the Hutus murdered over 800,000 Tutsis in only 100 days (mostly through the use of machetes), and eliminated nearly seventy-percent of the Tutsi population in Rwanda.
-In addition to nearly a million deaths, approximately two-million Rwandans were displaced because of the conflict and were forced to reside in numerous refugee camps across the region.
+A clear case of genocide, the Hutus murdered over 800,000 Tutsis in only 100 days (mostly through the use of machetes), and eliminated nearly 70 percent of the Tutsi population in Rwanda.
+In addition to nearly a million deaths, approximately two million Rwandans were displaced because of the conflict and were forced to reside in numerous refugee camps across the region.

 Photo of Ethnic-Based Divisions in Sudan